 Research is mixed on the effectiveness of this herb for depression treatment.
-A 2009 study published in Evidence Based Mental Health showed the herb to be beneficial.
+A 2009 study published in Evidence-Based Mental Health showed the herb to be beneficial.
 The study found that St. John’s wort may be more effective than a placebo.
 The herb also appears to cause fewer unwanted side effects than traditional depression medication.

 However, two studies found that that St. John’s wort was not effective in mild and severe depression.
 The first study, published in the Journal of Psychiatric Research, compared the herb to a placebo.
 The study found that the herb failed to improve mild depression.
 Interestingly, this study also found that the antidepressant citalopram didn’t work better than a placebo.

 The second study was published in the Journal of the American Medical Association.
-It found St. John’s Wort was not effective in easing moderately severe major depression.
+It found St. John’s wort was not effective in easing moderately severe major depression.

 If you have mild to moderate depression, a standard dose of St. John’s wort is between 20 to 1,800 milligrams from a tablet or capsule.
 The average dose is 300 milligrams two or three times per day.
-People with severe depression can take 900-1,800 milligrams of the herb daily, according to the Mayo Clinic.
+People with severe depression can take 900 to 1,800 milligrams of the herb daily, according to the Mayo Clinic.
 If the supplement eases your depression symptoms, you may decide to take less.
 Talk with your doctor before changing your dosage.

-If you think St. John’s wort may be right for you as a
+If you think St. John’s wort may be right for you as a treatment for depression,

-many cases, the herb makes other medications less effective.
+cases, the herb makes other medications less effective.